rtruxal/pycogserv/README.md

     * `static_constants.SPECIALTY_APIS`
     * `static_constants.BASE_ENDPOINT` as well as the alternative formats of the other `static_constant.XXX_ENDPOINT`s listed.

 Study the constants page, it will guide you through the decisions you're in charge of making.
 The tool will take care of their implementation.
-Do **NOT** enter your key into the header in step 1.
-It must be passed manually to the constructor in step 2.
+Keep in mind the API-key must be passed manually to the constructor in step 2.

 From `source.constants.user_constants`:
 ```py